-Table 2: Gender Bonus Gap
+Table 2 | Gender Bonus Gap

-At Link, bonuses are awarded based on personal and company performance irrespective of gender, and are available to all relevant employees at all levels.
+Only relevant employees who received a bonus are included in the calculation.
+At Link, bonuses are awarded based on personal and company performance, irrespective of gender, and is made available to all relevant employees at all levels.